Linuxfabrik/monitoring-plugins/check-plugins/grafana-version/README.md

 Checks the installed Grafana version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
 By default, alerts 30 days before the official EOL date.
 The offset is configurable.

+**Important Notes:**

+* The check must run locally on the Grafana server because it executes `grafana-server -v` to determine the installed version.

 **Data Collection:**

 * Determines the installed Grafana version by executing `grafana-server -v`